machine mastery

 Step 4: Improve Distribution

-2. Tap basket gently on counter to settle
+2. Gentle tap on the counter to settle everything

 Step 5: Run Diagnostic Tests